 #WeTheAAPI APIAVote Ambassadors

-APIAVote’s #WeTheAAPI Ambassador Program is an initiative which provides forty AAPI student organizations from twenty-three states and forty college campuses across the United States with the skills and resources necessary to amplify and educate the AAPI community about the importance of civic engagement and political participation.
+APIAVote’s #WeTheAAPI Ambassador Program is an initiative which provides 30 AAPI student organizations from 20 states and 34 college campuses across the United States with the skills and resources necessary to amplify and educate the AAPI community about the importance of civic engagement and political participation.

-The 2017-2018 ambassador cohort includes campus organizations from 22 states ranging from the Asian Student Union, Korean Student Association, Chinese Student Association, Sikh Student Association, South Asian Student Association, to greek organizations such as Alpha Kappa Delta Phi International Sorority and Lambda Phi Epsilon International Fraternity.
+The 2019-2020 ambassador cohort includes campus organizations from 20 states ranging from the Asian Student Union, Chinese Student Association, Sikh Student Association, South Asian Student Association, to greek organizations such as Alpha Kappa Delta Phi International Sorority, Sigma Psi Zeta Sorority, and Lambda Phi Epsilon International Fraternity.

 This handbook is a resource that includes APIAVote's ambassador training for best practices of voter registration and education.
 Check it out below!